philzook58/bap-notes/README.md

 If you know this plugin is called `api` you can find the options available by `bap --help | grep -C 4 api`

---api-path=somefolder where somefolder has a folder called C in it.
+- `--api-path=somefolder` where somefolder has a folder called C in it.
---api-show
---api-list-paths
+- `--api-show`
+- `--api-list-paths`

 ### Saving and restoring the knowledge base
--k
---project
---update
+You can have bap save it's info and restore it. `bap a.out -k my_knowledge_base --update` will build a knowledge base.
+Leaving out `--update` is useful for read only access to the KB.
+This is used for example with `bap analyze -k my_knowledge_base`, which gives a kind of repl for exploring some pieces (but not all) of the knowledge base.
+Try typing `help` at the prompt for more info.

 ### Recipes

+Recipes are bundles of command line flags I think.
+Well, they are at least that.
+This can save copying ad pasting some huge command a bunch. <https://github.com/BinaryAnalysisPlatform/bap-toolkit>  Has some interesting example recipes

 ### Interesting Places to Look
 - Ivan's gists - https://gist.github.com/ivg